Kakigori vs. bingsu: Here’s how these shaved ice desserts differ!

 Kakigori and bingsu are both similar shaved ice desserts with various sweet and syrupy toppings.

 Kakigori (かき氷) is a Japanese shaved ice flake dessert.

-At the same time, Bingsu (빙수) is a similar Korean ice dessert that is usually served with more abundant toppings than its Japanese counterpart, and the ice texture is even finer and almost powder-like.
+At the same time, bingsu (빙수) is a similar Korean shaved ice dessert that’s usually served with more abundant toppings than its Japanese counterpart, and the ice texture is even finer and almost powder-like.

-Unlike snow cones which are made of ground-up ice, these Asian desserts are made with very fine shaved ice flakes and have a snow-like texture.
+Unlike snow cones that are made of ground-up ice, these Asian desserts are made with very fine shaved ice flakes and have a snow-like texture.

-The main difference between them is the types of toppings they are served with: the Japanese prefer syrupy flavorings, while Koreans like rice cakes, red beans, and chunky toppings.
+The main difference between them is the types of toppings they’re served with: the Japanese prefer syrupy flavorings, while Koreans like rice cakes, red beans, and chunky toppings.

-There’s no reason not to try Kakigori.
-It is a tasty sweet shaved-ice dessert.
-The ice is so finely shaved, it has an almost cotton-candy type of texture.
+There’s no reason not to try kakigori.
+It’s a tasty sweet shaved ice dessert.
+The ice is so finely shaved that it has an almost cotton-candy type of texture.

 Don’t mistake it for a snow cone, as this one has flaky ice, not chunks.